Fedict/best-tools/java/webservice/README.md

 ## Running the unit tests with a local or remote docker

-The unit tests for the webservice loads a subset of address data into a dockerized PostGIS, using [TestContainers](https://testcontainers.org).
+The unit tests for the webservice load a subset of address data into a dockerized PostGIS, using [TestContainers](https://testcontainers.org).

 If a local docker engine is not available,